 Swiss Activities Tip:

-Wildlife watching:
+Wildlife Observation:

-Overnight stay in the National Park:
+Staying Overnight in the National Park:

 S-charl is one of the most remote places in Switzerland and can only be reached by horse-drawn carriage or touring skis in winter.
 Even in the snow-free months, the approach by bike, car or post bus is spectacular.
 In the upper section, it feels like you're driving through a canyon